KernFerm/BubblesTheDev-WebBrowser/Docs/Data-Collection-and-Privacy-Notice.md

 * the Music Player is local-only and requires explicit user action before scanning a folder
 * the Music Downloader is intentionally restricted and local-first
 * AI Chat is optional and uses local Ollama through local loopback only where supported
+* Subscription Tracker is optional, profile-local, and manual-first, with Gmail discovery separated from normal Google sign-in
 * local AI features are designed to run on-device where supported
 * the `AI & Diagnostics` panel and AI Chat surfaces can preserve local draft, preview, summary, transcript, selected-model, and scroll state when the panel is closed and reopened
 * AI memory is intended to remain isolated per profile where supported